-Strategy 4 Details Reviews Strategy 4: Utilize continuous improvement strategies to ensure instructional strategies are meeting student needs.
-Formative Actions: a) Ensure teachers are trained in the understanding of and the use of continuous learning strategies. b) Utilize campus "gallery walks" to ensure all teacher are familiar with strategies. c) Create a schedule where grade level teams can visit other classrooms and other campuses. d) Use district instructional coaches to refine teacher's understanding and use of PDSA structures. e) Collaborate in PLC to create common formative assessments utilizing Aware and the new test items.
-Staff Responsible for Monitoring: Principal and Assistant Principal Title I: 2.5 Problem Statements: Student Learning 3, 4, 5 Nov Jan Mar June Strategy 5 Details Strategy 5: Use intervention strategies designed to meet the needs of English Language learners.
-Reviews Formative Si Summative Actions: a) Ensure all staff are ELL certified and have the training needed to support English Learners. b) Track the performance growth of students identified as EL during RTI. c) Use the campus instructional coach to assist in providing tools, resources and strategies needed to support the EL students.
-Staff Responsible for Monitoring: Principal, Assistant Principal, Campus Instructional Coach Nov Jan Mar June Title I: 2.6 - ESF Levers: Lever 5: Effective Instruction Problem Statements: Student Learning 1, 2
+Strategy 4 Details Rev iews Strategy 4: Utilize continuous improvement strategies to ensure instructional strategies are meeting student needs.
+Formative Summative Actions: a) Ensure teachers are trained in the understanding of and the use of continuous learning strategies.
+Nov Jan Mar June b) Utilize campus "Instructional Rounds" to provide teachers the opportunity to observe and become familiar with continuous improvement strategies. c) Provide sub coverage for teachers so they can visit other campuses to observe implementation of continuous improvement strategies. d) Use district instructional coaches to refine teacher's understanding and use of PDSA structures. e) Collaborate in PLC and vertical teams to discuss and review district, campus and state common assessments in an effort to target student needs and supportive instructional strategies.
+Staff Responsible for Monitoring: Principal and Assistant Principal Title I: 2.5 Problem Statements: Student Learning 4, 5 Funding Sources: - 211 - Title I - 199-General Funds: SCE - \$17,157 Strategy 5 Details Rev iews Strategy 5: Use intervention strategies designed to meet the needs of English Language learners.
+Formative Summative Actions: a) Ensure all staff are ELL certified and have the training needed to support English Learners.
+Nov Jan Mar June b) Track and monitor student progress and growth.
+Be meaningful about student groups and the adjustment that needs to be made in their learning. c) Utilize RTI spreadsheet and information about student demographics in addition to student growth and need. c) Use the campus instructional coach to assist in providing tools, resources and strategies needed to support the EL students.
+Staff Responsible for Monitoring: Principal, Assistant Principal, Campus Instructional Coach Title I: Title I: 2.6 Title I: Title I: 2.6 - ESF Levers: